-A low power mode called Sleep Mode is implemented on both FM25V05 and FM25VN05 devices.
-The device will enter this low power state when the SLEEP op-code B9h is clocked-in and a rising edge of /S is applied.
+A low power mode called Sleep Mode is implemented on the FM25V01 device.
+The device will enter this low power state when the SLEEP opcode B9h is clocked-in and a rising edge of /S is applied.
 Once in sleep mode, the C and D pins are ignored and Q will be high-Z, but the device continues to monitor the /S pin.
-On the next falling edge of /S, the device will return to normal operation within t{REC} (400 μs max.).
+On the next falling edge of /S, the device will return to normal operation within tREC (400 μs max.).
 The Q pin remains in a hi-Z state during the wakeup period.
 The device will not necessarily respond to an opcode within the wakeup period.
-To start the wakeup procedure, the controller may send a "dummy" read, for example, and wait the remaining t{REC} time.
+To start the wakeup procedure, the controller may send a "dummy" read, for example, and wait the remaining tREC time.
+It is not recommended to start the wakeup by asserting /S low, leaving /S low, and issuing clocks since the device wakeup is an asynchronous event and could misinterpret the opcodes.
+It is recommended that the controller deassert /S after each polled read opcode.
+Polling is the process of looking for expected data and allows the system to determine if the device has returned to a normal operating condition.